Patrick-Lunney/Network-Projects/ospf-multi-area-network/configs/switch-configs.md

 # Switch Configuration Files

-Complete configuration for the Core and Branch Switches.
+Complete configuration files for all switches in the network.

 ## SW1-Core Configuration